 Your startups launch party is your introduction to all the investors, journalists, suppliers, clients and other important people in your industry.
-Making sure you get it right is important, which is why the experts at Glaziers Hall have come together to help.
+Making sure you get it right is important, which is why the experts at event venue Glaziers Hall have come together to help.
 Our events team have helped startups achieve amazing launch parties and below are some top tips to help you succeed.

 - Have a goal.